-The Committee reviewed the research program proposal submitted by the SCRS Chairman, after consulting with attending SCRS scientists, to the Commission at its meeting in 2008 (Appendix 10 to Annex 9 of the 2008 Commission Biennial Report (2009)).
+The Committee reviewed the research program proposal submitted by the SCRS Chairman, after consulting with attending SCRS scientists, to the Commission at its meeting in 2008 (ICCAT 2009).
 This research proposal built upon those first developed by SCRS in 2002 and subsequently revised in 2005, but for which no positive indications of joint support by the Contracting Parties had been received yet, although some research elements in those proposals had been initiated through National funding.
 Although these research elements have contributed to our knowledge base for bluefin, they have not yet been of sufficient scale and degree of coordination to substantially improve the scientific advice SCRS provides the Commission.
-In view of this, the Commission was further advised that a comprehensive and well coordinated Atlantic-wide research program, with an expected cost of ~ €19 m and six year duration, was required to:
+In view of this, the Commission was further advised that a comprehensive and well coordinated Atlantic-wide research program, with an expected cost of 19 million Euros and six year duration, was required to: